Tremoules/Mods/Helpful Additions/Mod interfacing.md

 ## What it is

-Other mods can communicate with Helpful Additions in order for their content to appear within helpful additions, such as in the round info screen.
+Other mods can communicate with Helpful Additions in order for their content to appear within its various features, such as in the round info screen.

 ## Functions available